-- If we put that into perspective, most headphones have an impedance of 8-600 Ohms, meaning you don’t have to worry about the Chord Mojo’s pre-amplification power.
+To put that into perspective, most headphones have an impedance of 8-600 Ohms, meaning you don’t have to worry about the Chord Mojo’s pre-amplification power.

-Most users of the Mojo overlook the Line Level Mode, which gives access to 3 volts of output.
-This allows for a direct connection from your computer to your audio system.
+Most users of the Mojo overlook the Line Level Mode, which gives access to 3 volts of output, allowing for a direct connection from your computer to your audio system.

-- Hold down the volume buttons until the LED turns light blue to use this mode.
+Hold the volume buttons until the LED turns light blue to use this mode.

-- We recommend using this mode to connect to speakers, mixers, and other complex audio gear as it might damage your headphones.
+I recommend using this mode to connect to speakers, mixers, and other complex audio gear, as it might damage your headphones.

 Quick List of Tech Specifications: